 Germanic Fertility Goddess

 Using baskets in the spring was associated with Eostre, the Germanic fertility goddess, who also blessed the harvest.
 As an offering, people would carry baskets of young seedlings as an offering to her.
-If the seedlings pleased her, she would ensure that the harvest was a successful one.
+If the seedlings pleased her, she would ensure that the harvest was successful.

 Symbolism of Baskets

 Eostre would carry a basket filled with eggs to encourage fertility.
-Since seedlings and eggs are associated with new life, the baskets came to symbolize new life as well.
+Since seedlings and eggs are associated with new life, the baskets came to symbolize new life.
 Later on, as more people embraced Christianity, they would hold on to their old customs.
 That’s the main reason why we still give baskets filled with goodies during this holiday.

 The rabbit, or hare, was also associated with Eostre, the Germanic goddess.
 The Easter Bunny is responsible for secretly visiting children on the evening before Easter to give them their baskets.
-When German settlers moved to the United States, they brought with them the tradition of the “Easter Hare”, which the Americans later adopted.
+When German settlers moved to the United States, they brought the “Easter Hare” tradition, which the Americans later adopted.

 Early Christian leaders felt that many of the old traditions needed to be reinvented.
 They felt that doing so would encourage more people to convert to Christianity.
-If they forbade the old traditions, they feared people would hold on to their old religion.
-So, many of the customs that were originally associated with the Spring Equinox would become part of Easter.
+If they forbade the ancient traditions, they feared people would hold on to their old religion.
+So, many of the customs originally associated with the Spring Equinox would become part of Easter.
 Traditions such as dyed eggs, baskets, and even the Easter Bunny became part of Easter.

 Fun Way to Give

-Easter baskets are so fun to give as gifts, I can’t resist.
-I find that adults and children alike all love receiving them – even if the Easter Bunny doesn’t give them.
-For adults, I love to give custom baskets filled with all their favorite things.
+Easter baskets are so fun to give as gifts; I can’t resist.
+Adults and children all love receiving them – even if the Easter Bunny doesn’t give them.
+I love to give custom baskets filled with all their favorite things to adults.
 I also like to sneak in some retro candy from their childhood.
-It’s also fun giving kids an Easter candy and toys basket, and watch their eyes light up as they discover what’s in them.
-If you would like to do the same, you can either make your own or purchase your Easter Gift Baskets.
+It’s also fun giving kids an Easter candy and toys basket and watch their eyes light up as they discover what’s in them.
+If you would like to do the same, you can make your own or purchase your Easter Gift Baskets.